-The main goal is raising funds for the “Get Ready to Succeed” and “We Can” funds of the BCause Foundation.
+The main goal is raising fund for “Get Ready to Succeed” program of the BCause Foundation.
 AmCham members are generous and long term contributors to the programmes, not only with funding, but by greeting and encouraging students in person at Thanksgiving dinners.

 Fundraising for the event will occur in several ways: